Engine Block Repair

 2. Drill a hole at one of the ends using a bit that matches the bolt.
 These cracks usually reach into a coolant or oil jacket.
 Be sure to drill deep enough to repair the leak.

-5. Grind the bolt down close to the surface, and then peen the bolt again with a punch and hammer.
+5. Grind the bolt close to the surface, and then peen the bolt again with a punch and hammer.

 6. Smooth the bolt even with the surface.